CH6832/online-resources-to-stay-updated/README.md

   * [Master the Art of Command Line: Your Ultimate Guide to Developing Powerful Tools](https://hackernoon.com/master-the-art-of-command-line-your-ultimate-guide-to-developing-powerful-tools)
   * [Command Line Interface Guidelines](https://clig.dev/)
   * [Building a Network Command Line Interface in Go](https://tutorialedge.net/golang/building-a-cli-in-go/)

-- **CMake**: A cross-platform build system generator.
-- **libxml2**: A library for parsing XML files, which is used to read and extract URLs from the provided XML data.
-- **fmt**: A modern formatting library for C++, which simplifies string formatting.
-- **Visual Studio Community Edition**: The IDE used for development, providing comprehensive debugging and project management features.

 ## License